 The Ahafo gold mine, Newmont's first mine in Ghana, has been implicated in human rights abuses and irresponsible practices since before it began operating in 2006.
 The mine is located in a farming region northwest of the country's capital Accra and has caused major displacement and social impacts.

-Most recently, in October, 2009, a cyanide spill occurred at the Ahafo mine that killed a large number of fish and threatened the water of local communities.
-A Ghanaian Ministerial Panel that evaluated the spill and its aftermath recommended that the company be fined US$ 4.9 million for failing to prevent the spill or to properly report on and investigate the spill.
+In October, 2009, a cyanide spill occurred at the Ahafo mine that killed a large number of fish and threatened the water of local communities.
+A Ghanaian Ministerial Panel that evaluated the spill and its aftermath recommended that the company be fined $4.9 million for failing to prevent the spill or to properly report on and investigate the spill.

 Romania | Rosia Montana Valley : Gabriel Resources